Ineko Arima

 Ineko Arima (有馬稲子, Arima Ineko) is a Japanese stage and film actress.
 She has appeared in films of directors such as Yasujirō Ozu, Mikio Naruse and Kon Ichikawa.
 In 1954, Arima co-founded Ninjin Club with Keiko Kishi and Yoshiko Kuga.

+Personal life

+Born as Moriko Nakanishi, she is the youngest of six siblings.
+Her parents were labor activists who went into hiding, which led to her aunt and her husband adopting her.
+After the war ended, she returned to her family in Osaka, where her father turned out to be abusive and eventually left.
+Influenced by her adoptive mother, who was once a Takarazuka Revue actress, she joined the troupe and became known as Ineko Anima the Second, performing male roles, before joining the film industry.

+She had extramarital affair with Kon Ichikawa.